GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 mapped to the actual location specified by your data coordinates.
-Furthermore, your symbol should be constructed within the domain :math:`{-\frac{1}{2},+\frac{1}{2},-\frac{1}{2},+\frac{1}{2}}`, resulting in a 1 by 1 relative canvas.
-This 1 x 1 box will be scaled by your actual symbol size when plotted.
+Furthermore, your symbol should be constructed within the domain :math:`{-\frac{1}{2},+\frac{1}{2},-\frac{1}{2},+\frac{1}{2}}`, resulting in a 1 by 1 relative canvas area.
+This 1 x 1 square will be scaled to your actual symbol size when plotted.

 Comment lines